Cannabis flower nugget on a light wood table

 When it comes to purchasing marijuana flower, dispensaries offer a variety of forms and sizes, from premium and popcorn to shake and trim.

-• Shake Flower: Shake consists of pieces of marijuana that gather at the bottom of containers or bags that separate out during shipping or processing.
-Shake's potency and quality can vary.
+Shake consists of pieces of marijuana that gather at the bottom of containers or bags that separate out during shipping or processing.
 Sometimes it's used for pre-rolls, and it's often more affordable than other forms of cannabis flower.

-• Trim: When preparing cannabis buds after harvest, the resulting trimmings of bits of cut-off buds, sugar leaves, and pieces of trichomes (aka kief) are called trim.
-With lower concentrations of THC and other cannabinoids, trim is usually kept for making edibles, creating hash, or making topicals and tinctures.
+When preparing cannabis buds after harvest, the resulting trimmings of bits of cut-off buds, sugar leaves, and pieces of trichomes (aka kief) are called trim.
+It’s usually kept for making edibles, creating hash, or making topicals and tinctures.

 How Do You Smoke Flower?